 Shortly after, we teamed up with Johns Hopkins University Hospital for a second time.
 This study was designed to measure how using an Austin Air Bedroom Machine™ could improve indoor air quality for pregnant women or women with very young children, living with a smoker.

-For this study, two Austin Air Purifiers were installed in each home, and once again it was clinically proven that our air purifiers are extremely effective at removing PM2.5 and what’s more, 98% of the women said they would recommend an Austin Air Purifier to friends and family looking to improve indoor air quality.
+Again two Austin Air Purifiers were installed in each home.
+And once again it was clinically proven that our air purifiers are extremely effective at removing PM2.5 and what’s more, 98% of the women said they would recommend an Austin Air Purifier to friends and family looking to improve indoor air quality.

 We went on to conduct a number of studies with Johns Hopkins and are still working with the university at the time of writing.